kimutai-codes/blog/posts/worldly-christian-music.md

 ## What I now listen to

-Music is a daily part of most of us.It just has to be there.But it gets hard when the only music you could palete (due to ignorance) becomes repulsive?
-I quit music for like three weeks then started looking for a "fix"..or can you stay without music?
-It has taken a lot of trial and error but I finally found it

 I recommend classical hymns.It may be weird at first, but if you love doctrine, you'll be right at home and i doubt you'll ever leave.

 I also have a few that I've tried and tested for myself and you I think you should do the same too